15 Reasons Why Your Spouse Doesn’t Listen to You

 You may be making snap judgments on what they tell you instead of hearing them out first.
 This can cause someone to refuse to listen to you.

-8. You aren’t listening to what they say either
+8. You aren’t listening to what they say

 Getting your partner to listen to you may require you to do better when listening to your partner.
-If a person feels like they aren’t being listened to, they likely feel like they don’t need to listen either.
+If a person feels like they aren’t being listened to, they likely feel like they don’t need to listen, either.

 Try to stick to this mantra: I need you to listen, I need you to hear, for both yourself and your spouse.